 II.
-Exams: Three Exams (20%, 25%, and 25%, for total of 70%): For the final exam, most of the material will be drawn from the last series of readings, and the remainder will come from those covered earlier in the term.
+Exams: Three Exams (15%, 20%, and 20%, for atotal of 55%): For the final exam, most of the material will be drawn from the last series of readings, and the remainder will come from those covered earlier in the term.
 Each of these three exams will involve a combination of paragraph and essay writing with shorter answer type questions (e.g., true/false, one-sentence answers, etc.)

 III.
-Essay (25%): 5 - 6 double-spaced pages on topic selected from those I distribute, or your own proposed topic with my written approval.
-In the essay, you will demonstrate your grasp of the course materials and go beyond them to develop your own positions and arguments.
-These essays will not necessarily be research papers involving outside research and sources beyond the books for the course.
+Two Essays (20% each, for a total of 40%): Two 5 - 6 (double-spaced) page essays on topic selected from those I distribute, or your own proposed topic with my written approval.
+In each essay, you will demonstrate your grasp of the course materials and go beyond them to develop your own positions and arguments.
+These essays will not be research papers involving outside research and sources beyond the books for the course.
 Rather, they may simply involve working the texts for class and responding to them critically, showing how and why you agree or disagree with the author's central argument on a topic.
-These will be due in stages (details to follow).
+These may be due in stages (details to follow).

-Note: 5% may not see like much, say on a presentation one would rather not do or would do an unsatisfactory job on, but skipping it would give you a 0 as 5% of your final grade bringing an 80 down to a 76 for the course grade
+\Note: 5% may not see like much, say on a presentation one would rather not do or would do an unsatisfactory job on, but skipping it would give you a 0 as 5% of your final grade bringing an 80 down to a 76 for the course grade